Central Sahel (Burkina Faso, Mali and Niger)

 Risk Level: Current Crisis

-Recurrent violence perpetrated by armed Islamist groups threatens populations in the Central Sahel – Burkina Faso, Mali and Niger – with violations that may amount to crimes against humanity and war crimes.
-Populations are also at risk of abuses by security forces, as well as communal violence between ethnic militias and “self-defense groups.”
+Recurrent and expanding violence perpetrated by armed Islamist groups, as well as security operations to confront them, threaten populations in the Central Sahel – Burkina Faso, Mali and Niger – with violations that likely amount to crimes against humanity and war crimes.

 BACKGROUND: